PhoenicisOrg/phoenicis-winebuild/README.md

   - Docker
   - Python 3

+### Linux user
+Ensure that your current user belongs to the docker group.
+You might need to restart your session

 ### OSX targeted builds
 You need to extract Mac OS 10.8 SDK from XCode 4, compress it into a .tar.xz file and place it to darwin/SDK directory

 ## How to use
+### Basic usage
+After setup, run interactive_builder.py

+### Advanced scripting
 You have two example python files (example_linux.py and example_darwin.py).
 If you need to tweak your build (select the version, use custom script, ...) you'll probably need to use the python API (See Key Concepts)

 ## Key concepts